CastroForGeorgia/help_app/README.md

-# flutter-bloc-app-template 🤖
+# help_app 🆘
-This is a basic Flutter project template that uses the BLoC pattern architecture for state management.
+This is a Flutter project template for creating a Help Application using the BLoC pattern for state management.
-It is a good starting point for creating a new Flutter app that uses BLoC for state management.

-This template is focused on delivering a project with **static analysis** and **continuous integration** already in place.

 [![style: lint][lint-style-badge]][lint-style-link]
 [![codecov][codecov-badge]][codecov-link]